-1 ARTICLE THREE -COMMUNITY BEHAVIORAL HEALTH RENTAL ASSISTANCE PROGRAM GUIDELINES 2 (CBRA) 3 Subgrantees shall comply with all the requirements, policies and procedures in the most up-to-date 4 version of the Community Behavioral Health Rental Assistance Program Guidelines.
-5 6 Subgrantees shall commit to providing long-term or bridge subsidy in their catchment area of the 7 North Sound region for eligible households within the eligible population described below: 8 9 Eligible Population for Housing Subsidy Funded Under This Contract: 10 Adults (and their households) who have a diagnosed behavioral health condition, are receiving 11 services from an approved long-term supports program, and demonstrate a need for long-12 term subsidy.
-13 (See: Program Guidelines, Overview and Program Eligibility) 14 15 Subgrantees shall commit to prioritizing subsidies for the priority populations described below: 16 17 Priority Population for Housing Subsidy funded under this Contract: Households that meet 18 one or more of the following: 19 • Discharging or needing to discharge from a psychiatric hospital or other psychiatric inpatient 20 21 (See: Program Guidelines, Priority Populations) 22 23 Subgrantees shall submit the following deliverables on time with truthful, accurate information: 24 25 Monthly Invoices and Required Back-Up Documentation.
-26

-• Accurate and Timely Data Entry into the Homeless Management Information System Database.
-(See: Program Guidelines, HMIS and Data Quality)
+1 ARTICLE THREE - COMMUNITY BEHAVIORAL HEALTH RENTAL ASSISTANCE (CBRA) PROGRAM 2 GUIDELINES 3 Subgrantees shall comply with all the requirements, policies and procedures in the most up-to-date 4 version of the Community Behavioral Health Rental Assistance Program Guidelines.
+5 6 Subgrantees shall commit to providing long-term or bridge subsidy in their catchment area of the 7 North Sound region for eligible households within the eligible population described below: 8 9 Eligible Population for Housing Subsidy Funded Under This Contract: 10 11 Adults (and their households) who have a diagnosed behavioral health condition, are receiving 12 services from an approved long-term supports program, and demonstrate a need for long-13 term subsidy.
+14 See: Exhibit C, Overview and Program Eligibility 15 16 Subgrantees shall commit to prioritizing subsidies for the priority populations described below: 17 18 Households that meet one or more of the following: 19 Discharging or needing to discharge from a psychiatric hospital or other psychiatric 20 inpatient setting.
+21 o Discharged from a psychiatric hospital or other psychiatric inpatient setting within the 22 past 12 months.
+23 See: Exhibit C, Priority Populations 24 25 Subgrantees shall submit the following deliverables on time with truthful, accurate information: 26 27 Monthly Invoices and Required Back-Up Documentation.
+28 Accurate and Timely Data Entry into the Homeless Management Information System 29 Database.
+30 See: Exhibit C, HMIS and Data Quality 31